 Arthouse Movies On Demand: 5 US Platforms Offering Alternative Cinema at Home

-On February 9, 2020, the day of the 92nd Academy Awards, it seemed like anything was possible.
+On the night of the 92nd Academy Awards, it seemed like anything was possible.
 Brad Pitt had just won his first acting Oscar for his role as loyal stuntman Cliff Booth in Quentin Tarantino’s Once Upon a Time in Hollywood.
 South Korean director Bong Joon-ho, who had already won Best Director, did the unthinkable when Parasite, his critically-adored black comedy about a poor family who infiltrate the lives of a wealthy couple, became the first international-language film to win Best Picture.
 It felt like Hollywood was on the cusp of something new and exciting.

 Six weeks later, nearly every movie theater in the country was closed to the coronavirus pandemic.
 And six months into the crisis, there are no clear guidelines as to when they’ll reopen, since the spread of the virus has been linked to exactly the kind of environment that movie theaters operate under; patrons gathering together in indoor spaces for prolonged periods of time.
 In the meantime, theaters have gotten creative, opening virtual cinemas to allow audiences to watch first-run movies and more from the comfort of their own home.